sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   pal-tracker   started           1/1         1G       1G     pal-tracker-overacute-xx
   ```

-  It was because there was a mistake in the routes setting in
+  It was because there was a typo (route instead of routes)
+  in the routes setting in
   the manifest.yml file

   ```